AokoMercyline/Mercy-s-Pizzeria/README.md

 ## Known Bugs

-* Alert for customers is not well responsive and still working on it.
+* Alert for customers  and contact us page is not well responsive and still working on it.

 ## Contact Information
 Woul you like to leave any comment?
 Please reach me here: